-While the challenges noted below are specific to the Office of the Chief Immigration Judge (OCIJ), EOIR remains cognizant that the large and growing pending caseload will also affect the Board of Immigration Appeals (BIA).
-From FY 2014-2016, BIA received on average about 12,000 appeals per year.
-However, in FY 2017, over 16,000 appeals were filed with BIA, a 36 percent increase over the prior fiscal year.
-In FY 2018, nearly 32,000 case appeals were filed, surpassing FY 2017 by 86 percent.
-This work is shared across 15 (out of an authorized 21) current permanent Board Members, an extremely large volume for any appellate body.
+While the challenges noted below are specific to OCIJ, EOIR remains cognizant that the large and growing pending caseload will also affect the BIA.
+From FY 2014-2016, BIA received on average about 30,000 appeals per year.
+However, in FY 2017, over 33,500 appeals were filed with BIA, and in FY 2018, nearly 50,000 case appeals were filed, surpassing FY 2017 by nearly 50 percent.
+In FY 2019, the BIA received over 61,000 case appeals, which is an increase of 22 percent over FY 2018 and nearly double what was filed in FY 2017.
+This work is shared across 21 permanent Board Members, an extremely large volume for any appellate body.
 As both new OCIJ case receipts and the number of immigration judges' increase, the BIA will likely continue to face a resultant increase in the number of appeals filed.